rzhan186/BIO1130-Cladogram-Matrix-Autocorrection/readme.md

 Download the script named `cladogram_matrix_autocorrection.py` from this repository and save it to a location on your desktop.

-### Step 2: Prepare the Input Folder
+### Step 2: Prepare the Input_folder

-1. Download all students' matrix files into a folder named `input folder` on your desktop.
+1. Download all students' matrix files into a folder named `input_folder` on your desktop.

 2. Adjust the file paths in the command below to match your environment:

-   - Replace `/Users/ruizhang/Desktop/input folder` with the full path to your input folder.
+   - Replace `/Users/ruizhang/Desktop/input_folder` with the full path to your input folder.
    - Specify the file path for the password-removed correction matrix.
    - Specify the folder where you want the auto-corrected matrices to be saved.